-Further details of Interventions:
+Further details on Interventions:

-Medical management
+Medical Management

-on A combination of nasal steroid spray and saline nasal spray.
+A combination of nasal steroid spray and Sterimar isotonic nasal spray.
 Feasibility work for the trial indicated that most referred participants had never had a combination of these treatment options.
 The standardised medical treatment arm offers an option that most participants will not have used previously and is in line with current treatment pathways.
-The investigator should ensure the patient understands that the saline spray should be taken before the Mometasone spray.
-The investigator should also ensure that the patient understands how to appropriately deliver the sprays into the nostril.
+The investigator should ensure the participant understands that the Sterimar isotonic spray should be taken before the Mometasone spray.
+The investigator should also ensure that the participant understands how to appropriately deliver the sprays into the nostril.

-CE Medical device
+CE Medical Device

-Sterimar (isotonic saline nasal spray) Class IIa
+Sterimar (isotonic nasal spray) Class IIa